skalenetwork/sgxwallet/README.md

 Note: sgxwallet places all its data into the sgx_data directory, which is created the first time you run sgxwallet.
 Do not remove this directory!

-Note: Sgxwallet operates on network ports 1026 (https) and 1027 (http for initial registration).
+Note: sgxwallet operates on network ports 1026 (https) and 1027 (http for initial registration).
 If you have a firewall on your network, please make sure these ports are open so clients are able to connect to the server.